lcqsigi/shopping-cart/README.md

 The person at the counter is provided with the following options (see `table` below) and he/she needs to type the `product id` in the command line by typing the corresponding numerical value between 1 and 20.
 Only integer values are recognized by the code.
-When finished adding products, one needs to type the word: `DONE`.
+When finished adding products and to calculate the total, one needs to type the word: `DONE`.

 `  id                                               name                          aisle       department  price`
 `   1                         Chocolate Sandwich Cookies                  cookies cakes           snacks   3.50`